• Skip to primary navigation

 • fine sea salt and freshly ground black pepper

-• crรจme fraiche /smetana/sour cream to serve, optional
+• crรจme fraiche or sour cream or smetana to serve, optional

 Instructions

-• Chop the savoy cabbage into small pieces.
+• Chop the ingredients: Chop the Savoy cabbage into small pieces.
 Cut the potatoes into small cubes.
 Chop the bacon and the onion finely as well.
+Keep them separated.

-• Add spices: Both sorts of ground paprika, salt, and pepper, and stir well.
+• Add spices: Add both kinds of ground paprika, salt, and pepper, and stir well.

 • Add the savoy cabbage, potatoes, and beef or vegetable broth to the soup pot.
 Stir well, cover, leaving a small crack open, and let cook on medium-low heat for about 30 minutes or until the potatoes are tender.

-• Adjust the taste with salt and generously with freshly ground black pepper.
+• Adjust the taste with salt and generously with freshly ground black pepper, you really want to feel the pepper taste.

-• Serve: Sprinkle with finely chopped chives and serve with a dollop of crรจme fraiche, if desired.
+• Serve: Sprinkle with finely chopped chives and/or parsley and serve with a dollop of crรจme fraiche, if desired.
 The soup can be reheated; it tastes even better the next day.

 Nutrition